musikele/musikele.github.io/_posts/2020-05-23-serve-https-requests-with-express-and-nodejs.md

 httpsServer.listen(8443);
 ```

-The first time you run this program, browsers will ask you if you trust this certificate.
+**The first time you run this program, browsers will ask you if you trust this certificate**.
 Then, the server will work flawlessly.

-To conclude, I want to point out how easy it is to create an http(s) server with few lines of code and nodejs.
+To conclude, I want to point out **how easy** it is to create an http(s) server with few lines of code and nodejs.

-And also, that this server should not end in production. what if a hacker will request \`https://your_server:8443/selfsigned.key ?
+And also, that **this server should not end in production**. what if a hacker will request \`https://your_server:8443/selfsigned.key ?
 Or some other random file on your hard disk? enjoy :)